aphi/pyflip/README.md

-#PyFlip
+# PyFlip

 PyFlip is a simple and modern library for Linear and Integer Programming in Python 3, offering an API to advanced solvers.

 A major focus is features which speed up the model development process, e.g. prototyping, debugging, profiling, and integrating with metaheuristic algorithms.

-This project has been written from scratch in 2018, and was inspired by PuLP, CyLP, rust-lp-modeler, and JuMP.
+This project has been written from scratch in 2018, having been inspired by PuLP, CyLP, rust-lp-modeler, and JuMP.

 For Python 3.6+.
 (Earlier 3.X versions will work if you use an f-string backport)

 Feature requests and PRs are welcome.

+Current features:
+- CBC and Gurobi support

+- Fast expression handling
+    - expr_of_interest = flp.Expression()
+    - expr_of_interest.value(soln)

+- Simple IP-to-LP relaxations, and unrelaxations

+- Parameter management (TODO: show runs with multiple values exploring effect of cuts or other things) ( in machine learning this is called hyperparameter optimisation )

+- MIP starts

-Substantial further work is planned, including;
+Substantial further work is planned, including:
-- Support for MIP starts
 - Graphical presentation of solve process, built on solver logs
 - Read in LP file
 - Easily load and test candidate solutions w.r.t. objective and constraints model.assess(soln)